3onyc/vim-phpbuiltin-lookup/README.md

 Plugin to look up function signatures of built-in php functions, and display them on the cmd line.

+**I highly recommend using [phpcd.vim](https://github.com/lvht/phpcd.vim) instead, it does what this plugin did better, and a whole lot more.**

 ## Requirements

 * Python 2.7 or 3.x